Updated: 03/15/19 | Original Posted: 5/25/2010 (Updated with new info on visiting Ios)

-At the beginning of the year, I decided I would spend the summer in Europe, with most of my time spent on the island of Ios in Greece.
 During the summer months, the island becomes a haven for young backpackers seeking to soak up the sun, water, and the suds.
 I knew there wouldn’t be another chance to do this pre-30.
-It was time to do it now, before I became that “dirty old backpacker.”
+It was time to do it now before I became that “dirty old backpacker.”

 But like all the best-laid plans, this one fell through.
-I have to return to the U.S. in June to speak at TBEX, cutting my summer trip in half.
-Now, there will be no spending the summer in Greece, enjoying my “pre-30″ crisis.
-My trip to the Greek Islands will only last a few weeks before I moved on to Italy, Hungary, and Sweden.
-Something had to be cut.
+I have to return to the US in June to speak at a conference, cutting my summer trip in half.
+Now there will be no spending the summer in Greece enjoying my “pre-30” crisis.
+My trip to the Greek islands will only last only a month before I move on to Italy, Hungary, and, finally, Sweden.

 I often talk about what travel is and what it means.
 What does it mean to travel?
 To backpack?
 Is one form better than the other?